quidmonkey/namespacejs/README.md

 NamespaceJS aims to be a simple solution: it is neither thorough nor opinionated.
 It lets third-party solutions do their thing, while you worry about managing your own code branch.

 NamespaceJS is not a script loader, but a client-side module system.
-It does not require a compilation step, nor any sort of shim to work; and it uglifies just fine.
+It does not require a compilation step, a polyfill, or any sort of shim to work; and it uglifies just fine.

 ## Defining a Module